Carlton Ware World banner

 Coloured Ware

-In 1997 Mr. McCluskey sold the Carlton Ware trade mark to Francis Joseph Salmon.
+In 1997, after a number of years of dormancy, Mr. McCluskey sold the Carlton Ware trade mark to Francis Joseph Salmon.
 The trade mark is what we call the Script backstamp, which was registered by Cuthbert Wiltshaw in 1926.

 Carlton Ware Trade Mark